linrongbin16/colorbox.nvim/README.md

 It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list.

-It install those color plugins via git submodules instead of copy-paste source code, so you get continuously updates from those original authors instead of me, e.g. this plugin only transport/manage colors, not produce them.
+It install those color plugins via git submodules instead of copy-paste source code, so you get continuously updates from those original authors instead of me, e.g. this plugin only transport and manage, not produce.

 It allow you do any switches with:
   * Multiple policies: suffle playback, play in order, single cycle.